Wheelbarrow O’ Plenty Garden DIY

-Let me just start by saying, I love to think “outside the box” or in this case the wheelbarrow.
+Let me just start by saying, I love to think “outside the box” or case in point the Wheelbarrow O’ Plenty Garden DIY.
 In fact, I am not sure I spend very much time actually in ” the box” at all, lol.
-For those of you just joining here is a picture of where this wheel barrow started last fall.
+For those of you just joining here is a picture of where this wheelbarrow started last fall.

-Be sure to check out my 2018 Outdoor Living Summer Blog Hop, going live this week to see more fun gardening tips and tricks just in time for National Gardening Week!
+PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNSBe sure to check out last years Outdoor Living Summer Blog Hop, going live this week to see more fun gardening tips and tricks just in time for National Gardening Week!
+Also if you loved this post and gardening is really your thing, may also love:

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.